We Are Not Done Yet

 United States

 0 weeks federal paid leave.
 1 in 4 women back at work within 2 weeks of birth.
-1 in 20 low-income workers has any paid maternity leave.
 The only high-income country in the world with this policy.

 Germany & Spain

 Germany: 14 weeks fully paid.
-Spain introduced equal, non-transferable leave for both parents in 2021 and has seen the gender gap in leave-taking dramatically narrow as a result.
-Equal leave works, when it’s genuinely equal.
+Spain introduced equal, non-transferable leave for both parents in 2021.

 Global South

 71 countries offer fathers no statutory paid leave at all.
-In much of Sub-Saharan Africa and South Asia, most women work informally and are covered by no maternity law whatsoever.
+In much of Sub-Saharan Africa and South Asia, most women work informally.

 The ILO’s 2025 Care Economy Brief finds that globally, mothers receive on average 24.7 weeks of paid parental leave; fathers receive 2.2 weeks.
-That five-month gap tells every employer in the world that women are the “real” caregivers and that assumption follows women through every performance review, every promotion decision, every pay negotiation for the rest of their careers.
+That five-month gap tells every employer in the world that women are the “real” caregivers.

 Reproductive rights

 Margaret Sanger opened the first birth control clinic in the United States in 1916, in Brooklyn, and was arrested nine days later.
-Her legacy is complicated, she was entangled with the eugenics movement of her era, and that entanglement caused real harm, particularly to Black and disabled women.
-To write about Sanger honestly is to hold both things at once: she fought fiercely for women’s right to control their own bodies, and she did not always fight for all women’s bodies equally.
-That tension is feminism’s own history in miniature , always having to be called further than it thinks it has already come.
+Her legacy is complicated, and to write about her honestly is to hold both things at once: she fought for women’s right to control their own bodies, and she did not always fight for all women’s bodies equally.

 “No woman can call herself free who does not own and control her own body.”